 You don’t have to feel powerless against the threat of breast cancer.
 Feel more in control by taking action steps to improve your health and by including nutrients that have been shown to make a real difference in fighting back against breast cancer.

-To fight back against breast cancer, I recommend curcumin, French grape seed extract, pomegranate seed oil and fruit extract, and Vitamin D3 taken daily.
+To fight back against breast cancer, I recommend a combination of curcumin enhanced with turmeric essential oil, French grape seed extract, pomegranate seed oil and fruit extract, and Vitamin D3 taken 1-2 times a day.

 For more information, go to Breast Cancer Answers on YouTube.